sequentech/documentation/docs/deployment/browsers-and-cookies.md

 ## 2. Required and allowed cookies

-nVotes uses the bare minimum cookies needed for the interface usability.
+Sequent uses the bare minimum cookies needed for the interface usability.
 These cookies are the needed to login and for security reasons.

-There's no tracking code or external cookies, all the cookies used by the nVotes interface are used just as an local storage for the interface state, and in any case these cookies are sent to any external server, they are just used to be able to query the API with the authentication and the corresponding parameters.
+There's no tracking code or external cookies, all the cookies used by the Sequent interface are used just as an local storage for the interface state, and in any case these cookies are sent to any external server, they are just used to be able to query the API with the authentication and the corresponding parameters.